opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param anchor: Anchor point.
 The default value ``Point(-1, -1)`` means that the anchor is at the kernel center.

+	**Note:**

-	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.
+	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See Also: :c:func:`boxFilter`.
+See Also: :c:func:`boxFilter`

 .. index:: gpu::boxFilter